Model Your First System

 In the explorer, select the

-part, click the "more" menu, and chooseNew objects from text
+flashlightpart, click the "more" menu, and chooseNew objects from text. -

 In the model input box, paste the following content: